Most common causes of damage to drywall

 Do not attempt to hammer the nail down to the same place as you will only further damage the drywall.
 However, you can try hammering the nail down to another position, closer to the center of mass.

 Water Damage is one of the riskiest damage that can happen to the drywall.
-It is important that you do not handle water damage only by yourself because often times you cannot tell the full scope of damage that has happened.
-Water might have spread behind the drywall and created damage in the drywall structure or started the growth of mold.
+It is important that you do not handle water damage only by yourself because oftentimes you cannot tell the full scope of damage that has happened.
+Water might have spread behind the drywall and created damage in the drywall structure or started the growth of mould.
 It is best that you contact a professional to help resolve the issue.

 Small holes can be caused by accidents, nails, screws, and other solid objects.
 They are very simple to repair as all they need is to get filled and painted over.

-Termites can bring a devastating effect to any building.
+Termites can bring a devastating effect on any building.
 The damage coming from termites is common when it comes to the ground floor or even the first floor.
-It is needed that a thorough analysis is made to the damage done from the termites.
-Sometimes it can be fixed with just some filling of the holes, but other times a replacement of the drywall board is necessary.
+It is needed that a thorough analysis is made of the damage done from the termites.
+Sometimes it can be fixed with just some filling of the holes, but other times a replacement of it board is necessary.